Climate and Weather in Tenerife & Canary Islands

+As one of the Canary Islands tenerife has a balanced climate with for us springlike winters.
 Though Tenerife has a climate that can't be matched anywhere in the world for its benign nature, the weather can change as quickly and dramatically as it does in the British Isles.

 The warmest weather is found on the south and west of the island, while the east is generally windier and the north wetter.

 What cannot be denied, however, is that Tenerife has the lowest temperature difference between summer and winter of anywhere in the world, with averages of around 15C in winter and 24C in summer.